Peyronie’s Disease or Curved Penis

-Peyronie’s disease occurs when the sponge-like cavernous body of the penis (corpora cavernosa) toughens.
+Peyronie’s disease, penile curvature, curved penis or bent penis occurs when the sponge-like cavernous body of the penis (corpora cavernosa) toughens.
 As a result, fibrous tissue (“plaque”) disrupts the natural tissue, compromising structure and blood flow.

 The cause of Peyronie’s disease is unclear.
 Many researchers believe the plaque of Peyronie’s disease can develop following trauma (hitting or bending) that causes localized bleeding inside the penis.
 It’s thought Peyronie’s disease generally results from the rupturing of small blood vessels inside the penis.
 For example, the penis may be damaged during sex, athletic activity or as the result of an accident.